 Compost is available year round, while supplies last.
 Spring is more of a leafy mix.
 Later in the year, it is more of a woody mix.
 Visit our compost site webpage for hours and locations.

 Yes.
 Extra bags of trash will be picked up at the end of the year on your regular trash day at no charge.
 No call-in required.
-Please visit the Public Works calendar, or call (215) 643-1600 x3233 for dates.
+Please visit the Public Works calendar, or call (215) 643-1600 ext.
+3810 for dates.

 Yes.
 Christmas trees are collected in January.
 Visit the trash webpage for more information.

-Township and School District information only, including organizations and agencies associated with the Township and School District, will be accepted for broadcast on the local origination channels/UDTV.
+Township information only, including organizations and agencies associated with the Township and School District, will be accepted for broadcast on the local origination channels/UDTV.
 Visit our UDTV webpage.

 UDTV is available for Township customers of Comcast and Verizon FiOS.
-Comcast Cable carries UDTV on channels 22 and 28.
-Verizon FiOS carries UDTV on channels 20 and 21.
+Comcast Cable carries UDTV-GOV on channel 22.
+Verizon FiOS carries UDTV-GOV on channel 21.
 More information about these services is available on the UDTV webpage.